FranklandJack/2DPredPreyModel/README.md

 - To generate the dat files for input from any .pnm files you have just place your pnm files in the landscapes directory and run; make dats which will generate the .dats files and place them in the main 2DPredPreyModel directory.

+- For a full list of make functionality run make help.

 ## Input Formatting

 The program takes as its input: 1.
 A .txt file containing the various parameters for the differential equation which evolves the system.
 2. A .dat file which contains the landscape of the system.